-- > The ERM layer provides the link into strategic business objectives to allow understanding of the top-level risks that could impact the success of the Company aggregated through the ORM level. - The ORM layer comprises the operational business unit level risks that are aggregated and linked to the ERM top level risks (e.g. credit risks rolling up to financial risk).
+- The ERM provides a top level view of risks that could impact the Company.
+These are Strategic, Operational, Financial or Regulatory.
+All risks logged at the operational level of each business are aggregated into the appropriate category of the ERM. - The ORM comprises the operational business unit level risks that are aggregated and linked to the ERM top level risks (e.g. competition risks rolling up to strategic risk).
 ORM is a continual process that includes risk assessment, risk decision making and implementation of risk - management strategies that result in one or many treatments of risk.